edmundchong/Inventor/Touchscreen arena/PC setup/README.md

 ## Step 7: Install Bonsai packages and extensions
 - Open Bonsai in an already running rig -> manage packages
-- Install all of the same packages on the new rig you're setting up
+- Install all of the same packages on the new rig you're setting up:
+    1.

 - Navigate to software for 172 rigs on CEPH, and open the extensions folder.
 Copy all of the extensions in the folder
 - Navigate to folder where Bonsai is installed on the new rig (right click on bonsai icon -> properties -> copy file path in "start in").
 In this folder, you will find "Extensions".
 Paste all of the extensions from the ceph folder here.